Koltsevaya line: Recent developments and future plans

-Today the line is one of busiest, and the ever-rising passenger flows during rush hours are noticeably felt as most of the stations are over half a century old.
+Today the line is one of the busiest and the ever-rising passenger flows during rush hours are noticeably felt as most of the stations are over half a century old.
 In 1998, a second entrance was opened at Belorusskaya and there are plans to equip Park Kultury and Komsomolskaya with similar ones.

 Many restoration works are carried out to improve the old line, recently Novoslobodskaya had major restoration work carried out, including replacement of lighting and retouching on the stained glass masterpieces by Pavel Korin.
 The vestibule of Taganskaya was closed in 2005 to replace old escalators and upgrade with new turnstiles and also cosmetically renovate it, this was re-opened in 2006, and shortly afterwards Dobryninskaya followed suit for a similar upgrade.

 Despite the fact that when opened, there were six stations left for future transfer provisions, this turned out to be too small for the growing system.
 Metro planned two additional stations on the line Suvorovskaya, which connect to the Lyublinsko-Dmitrovskaya line and Rossiyskaya, which would connect to the Kalininsko-Solntsevskaya line.
 Some preliminary work had been performed on Suvorovskaya.
 In 2017, Metro terminated plans for both stations.
 A manager for the system indicated that the stations were unlikely to be completed as they were too technically complex, too long, and too costly to compete.
 Consequently, Vasiliev stated that the station was unlikely to be built.
 On August 19, 2019, works on Suvorovskaya station construction site resumed.